d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 \vspace{0.5in}

 An important part of understanding data is to create visual pictures of what the data represent.
-In this activity we will create graphical representations of categorical data.
+In this activity, we will create graphical representations of categorical data.

 ### `R` code